"Never ever add more water to grout that's become stiff in the bucket. This added water will..."

-Grouting Tile TIPS
+Grouting Tile Checklist

 - Sanded grout for floor tile

-- Make mix like stiff applesauce
+- Mix the grout like stiff applesauce

 - WATCH video series below!